DJDHWAJ/OWASP-calculator/README.md

 - **Medium Risk (5 - 9)**: Moderate impact, can be exploited.
 - **High Risk (10 - 25)**: Severe impact, highly exploitable.

+Example Output

+Risk Assessment Report

+The calculated risk assessment is saved in outputs/owasp_risk_report.json.
+Example:

+{
+    "Likelihood": 3,
+    "Impact": 9,
+    "Risk Score": 27,
+    "Risk Level": "High"
+}

+Risk Visualization

+The risk level is also visualized as a bar chart:
 ## **Project Outcome**
 By using this OWASP Risk Calculator, security teams can:
 ✅ **Quantify security risks consistently** using OWASP’s structured methodology.